-Year-over-year revenue comparisons can be affected by the variations of the Canadian dollar against the U.S. dollar and other functional reporting currencies.
-The impact of foreign exchange translation, for the quarter, when comparing to the effective rates for the same period last year, was negligible on both revenue and net earnings.
+Year-over-year revenue comparisons continue to be affected by the variations of the Canadian dollar against the U.S. dollar and other functional reporting currencies.
+The favourable impact of foreign exchange translation, for the quarter, when comparing to the effective rates for the same period last year, is estimated at \$1.8 million on revenue but negligible on net earnings.